Golden46/InventorySystem/docs/tutorial.md

 > to have those properties on our sword as well as the ones that are unique to just this item.

 >[!NOTE]
-> The ItemStats function at the bottom is the exact same as the one in the InventoryItem script however it uses the override modifier.
-This is because
+> The ItemStats function at the bottom is called the exact same as the one in the InventoryItem script.
+This is really important
-> ubvgvgb
+> because it needs to override the function in the base class in order to work properly.
+We need a way to get the items stats and
+> display them on the screen, and using this method to return them in the form of a dictionary works really well when you need to
+> proceduraly show different types of stats.

 ```cs
 using UnityEngine;